Restorative Dentistry - Brick, NJ

 If you are currently dealing with a significant amount of tooth loss, dentures can offer the quick, affordable, and natural-looking solution you need.
 Partial dentures can replace multiple teeth while fitting in comfortably with the remaining ones, while full dentures can instantly bring back an entire row of teeth.
 Our dentures are always custom-made, so no matter what you need, we will make sure you regain a smile that is both beautiful and functional.

 The term “oral surgery” can refer to various procedures such as a tooth extraction, wisdom tooth removal, or even dental implant placement.
-In any case, you can trust Dr. Ruiz and Dr. Fan to perform whatever treatment you need with the utmost expertise.
-They each have taken advanced surgical training, so not only can they guarantee the success of your treatment, but also an easy and speedy recovery as well.
-With us, you will not have to run around town to different offices to get everything that you need.
+In any case, you can trust Dr. Ruiz to perform whatever treatment you need with the utmost expertise.
+He has taken advanced surgical training, so not only can he guarantee the success of your treatment, but also an easy and speedy recovery as well.
+With us, you will not have to run around town to different dental offices to get everything that you need.